-Several trips to local garden shops later (to say nothing of late-night wooden crate disassembly), I came up with a system that seems to be near foolproof.
-Here's a tutorial:
+Our recent post on Paiko in Honolulu revived my interest in staghorn ferns, so I decided to conquer my fears and mount one myself.
+Several trips to local garden shops later (to say nothing of late-night wooden crate disassembly), I came up with a foolproof system.
+Here’s a tutorial:

-- A wooden board (I insisted on using the weathered end of a beaten up fruit crate, but any piece of flat wood will do)
+- A wooden board (I used part of an old fruit crate, but any piece of flat wood will do)

 - Bowl or plate for tracing